department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2024-01-military-info-enhancement-mvp/conversation-guide.md

 > [!IMPORTANT]
 > Project-specific setup tasks:
 > - Set up Mural board for notes and emerging themes
-> - Set up Mural OR Powerpoint/Excel for the mapping activity
+> - Set up a second Mural for the mapping activity

 ### Day of the session